etmendz/Mendz.ETL/README.md

 ### Contents
 ## The Ingredients
 With Mendz.ETL, an ETL solution has three (3) main ingredients:
 1. Source adapter, which extracts the inputs from the source.
+Can derive from SourceAdapterBase and implement abstract method ExtractInput().
+Call via Extract() method.
 2. Mapper, which transforms the inputs to outputs.
+Can derive from MapperBase and implement abstract method TransformInputToOutput().
+Call via Transform() method.
 3. Target adapter, which loads outputs to the target.
+Can derive from TargetAdapterBase and implement abstract method LoadOutput().
+Call via Load() method.

 Mendz.ETL adds two optional ingredients:
 1. Validator, which can be used to validate the source (before extracting) or the target (after loading).
+Can derive from ValidatorBase and implement abstract method ValidateDocument().
+Call via Validate() method.
 2. Joiner, which can be used to extract, query and join multiple sources in to mappable inputs.
+Can derive from JoinerBase and implement abstract method Join().
+Call via same implemented Join() method.
 ## The Router
 When the ingredients are ready, they can be put together and routed to execute the ETL operation.
 Mendz.ETL has the Router, which provides the following methods:
 - Route(), which routes the source via mapper to target.
-- ChainRoute(), which routes the source via mapper to target, and chains the result to another mapper/target pair, and then another, and so on.
+- ChainRoute(), which routes the source via mapper to target, then chains the result to another mapper/target pair, and then to another mapper/target pair, etc. until all mapper/target pairs are consumed.
 - MergeRoute(), which routes multiple source/mapper pairs to target.
 - SplitRoute(), which routes a source to multiple mapper/target pairs.
 - JoinRoute(), which joins multiple sources and routes the result via mapper to target.